arzwa/NewickTree.jl/README.md

  C:0.6;
 ```

-these tend to be faster (at least for small trees?).
-There are also the following obvious functions:
+There are also the following self-explanatory functions:

 ```julia
 getleaves(t)